jon6fingrs/ghostboard/README.md

 - **Client**:
   - Command-line tool to retrieve or update the shared text.
-  - Supports WebSocket servers with IPs or domain names.
+  - Supports WebSocket servers using IPs or domain names.

 - **Dockerized**:
   - Both server and client are packaged as Docker containers for ease of deployment.